Thai Rice Paper Rolls Recipe (Fresh Spring Rolls)

 Thai fresh spring rolls served with peanut sauce.

-• Fresh herbs: mint, cilantro, Thai basil
+• Fresh herbs: Mint, cilantro, Thai basil

 Ingredients for Thai fresh spring rolls including Vietnamese rice paper, shredded carrots, fresh herbs, lettuce, rice noodles, and spicy dipping sauce.